ndro/ndro/README.md

 I’m currently working as Front End Developer, but still open to learning about other positions.

-Moreover, as a game hobbyist, I did some casual game projects for mobile.
-Some projects use Augmented Reality as a feature.
+Moreover, as a game hobbyist, I did some casual game projects.
+Some projects for mobile use Augmented Reality as a feature.
 I wanna learn more about game development too.

 Here are just a few of the technical skills I bring to the table:
 - Web Development: HTML, JavaScript, Vue Js, Nuxt Js, Tailwind CSS